gbif/hp-legume/taxonomy/species-list.md

 ## Taxonomy
 The LPWG has been working in collaboration with the Royal Botanic Gardens, Kew, to update the names of legume species and their synonymy (see [Taxonomy Working Group](https://hp-legume.gbif-staging.org/working-groups/taxonomy)) and provide a single list of accepted legume species names.
 This list is curated as part of the World Checklist of Vascular Plants ([WCVP]( https://wcvp.science.kew.org/)), which links to the International Plant Name Index ([IPNI](https://www.ipni.org/)), the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org/)) and also underlies the [Plants of the World Online](http://www.plantsoftheworldonline.org/) website.

 The most recent version of this taxonomy can be accessed through the [menu on the left](https://hp-legume.gbif-staging.org/taxonomy/browse).
-The Fabaceae data is also accessbile via this [DOI](https://doi.org/10.15468/6h8ucr) which includes all vascular plant taxonomy of WCVP.
+The Fabaceae data is also accessible via this [DOI](https://doi.org/10.15468/6h8ucr) which includes all vascular plant taxonomy of WCVP.

 ## Species List
 Currently the best way to access species lists is also through the [menu on the left](https://hp-legume.gbif-staging.org/taxonomy/browse).
 This functionality is part of the [Catalogue of Life Checklistbank](https://data.catalogueoflife.org/).
 Unfortunately this list doesn't include subfamily designation.